Almond Lemon Cake Recipe

 Rule shares my love of yogurt with 115 tasty recipes that teach you how to pair yogurt not just with fruit but with meat, not just with sugar but with salt and not just with herbs but with fragrant spices.
 Yogurt is a verstile and delicious ingredient that deserves to be celebrated!

-I always have all of the ingredients lying around, especially an extra large container of plain Stonyfield yogurt, making it a no-brainer for last minute meals.
+I always have all of the ingredients lying around to make a lemon loaf cake, especially an extra large container of plain Stonyfield yogurt, making it a no-brainer for last minute meals.
 I have also substituted other citrus flavors and vanilla for almond in a pinch.

 Using almond flour with all-purpose gives this loaf cake a slightly nutty and hearty texture different from other types of pound cake while also adding flavor.